coryrwest/B2.NET/README.md

 *  Targets .NET 4.5 and .NET Standard 1.5
 *  You cannot manage keys with this library, just use already existing ones.

+> [!WARNING]
+> This library is not thread-safe currently.
+There is a global state object that is passed around to hold various configuration values.

 ## Install
 [nuget package](https://www.nuget.org/packages/B2Net/)